draftverify/draftverify.com/cornerstone/na-keg-labeling-guide/index.md

 ---
 layout: default
-title: "NA Keg Labeling & Identification Standard — DraftVerify"
+title: "NA Keg Labeling & Identification Guide — DraftVerify"
-description: "The brewery-side standard for labeling, tagging, and digitally identifying non-alcoholic kegs, including mandatory NFC-enabled identifiers and integration with the DraftVerify Registry."
+description: "A practical, modern guide for how non-alcoholic kegs should be labeled, tagged, and digitally identified so they stay unmistakable from the brewery to the bar — powered by DraftVerify."
 permalink: /cornerstone/na-keg-labeling-guide/
 ---